-A thorough phytochemical analysis was carried out on the most anticonvulsant extracts as well as stem bark ethanolic extract and leaf decoctate.
-The fractionation revealed that the alkaloid fraction represented 2.4% of leaf decoction and 7.8% of stem bark ethanolic extract.
-Traore et al. reported that alkaloid-rich fraction showed low toxicity on monocyte proliferation through inhibition of mammary cell protein production but no mutagenic or genotoxic activities (Traore et al., 2000).
-Subsequently, in order to know these fraction alkaloid ingredients, TLC on the derived alkaloid fractions offered the main oxindole alkaloids viz pteropodine, isopteropodine and mitraphylline.
-In addition, we isolated the new tetracyclic oxindol alkaloid, corynoxeine (Figure 5).
-Moreover, pteropodine and isopteropodine were reported for their lack of adverse effects on cell culture and DNA (Lee et al., 1999; Aponte et al., 2009; Ahmad and Salim, 2015).
-Also, isopteropodine showed a neuroprotective effect without toxicity until 10 μΜ (Ahmad and Salim, 2015).
-However, M. inermis alkaloid content was already reported (Shellard and Sarpong, 1969, 1970; Toure et al., 2000).
-Alkaloid extract and compounds of other Mitragyna species as well as Mitragyna speciosa are reported to exhibit benefit pharmacological effects on the brain, but require moderate doses (Janie et al., 2010).
-Indeed, alkaloid such as mitragynine interact with neurons by blocking calcium channel (Farah et al., 2016).
-Therefore, neuronal Ca2+ channel-blocking effect abolish seizures (Kobayashi et al., 2019).
-Mitragynine is also reported in M. inermis leaf and stem bark (Shellard and Sarpong, 1969, 1970; Toure et al., 2000).
-However, indole alkaloids such as ibogaine similarly to pteropodine, isopteropodine and mitraphylline isolated in this study is reported to exhibit anticonvulsant activity by blocking N-methylD-aspartate receptors.
-Also, tetracyclic oxindole alkaloids such as rhynchophylline and isorhynchophylline present in M. inermis leave and stem bark have been reported with anticonvulsant activities by inhibiting N-methylD-aspartate receptors (Zhu et al., 2014).
+Figure 6.
+Structures of pteropodine (1), isopteropodine (2), mitraphylline (3), and corynoxeine

+(Ahmad and Salim).
+However, M. inermis alkaloid content was already reported (Shellard and Sarpong, Toure et al.).
+Alkaloid extract and compounds of other Mitragyna species as well as M. speciosa are reported to exhibit benefit pharmacological effects on the brain, but require moderate doses (Nelsen et al.).
+Indeed, alkaloid such as mitragynine interact with neurons by blocking calcium channel (Suhaimi et al.).
+Therefore, neuronal Ca2+ channel-blocking effect abolish seizures (Kobayashi et al.).
+Mitragynine is also reported in M. inermis leaf and stem bark (Shellard and Sarpong, Toure et al.).
+However, indole alkaloids such as ibogaine similarly to pteropodine, isopteropodine and mitraphylline isolated in this study is reported to exhibit anticonvulsant activity by blocking n-methyl-D-aspartate (NMDA) receptors.
+Also, tetracyclic oxindole alkaloids such as rhynchophylline and isorhynchophylline present in M. inermis leave and stem bark have been reported with anticonvulsant activities by inhibiting NMDA (Zhu et al.).
 Thus, the abilities of decoction and ethanolic extracts to exhibit acute antiseizure effects in PTZ-induced seizure test might be attributed to the alkaloid fractions with the plausible synergistic action of pteropodine, isopteropodine, corynoxeine and mitraphylline or due to flavonoid contains.
-Some AEDs such as phenytoin, carbamazepine and diazepam exhibit alkaloid functions (Kobayashi et al., 2019).
-However, the pro-seizure effect reported with the ingestion of Mitragyna speciosa alkaloids calls for having moderate look and use of Mitragyna inermis alkaloids in the treatment of seizures.
+Some AEDs such as phenytoin, carbamazepine and diazepam exhibit alkaloid functions (Kobayashi et al.).
+However, the pro-seizure effect reported with the ingestion of M. speciosa alkaloids calls for having moderate look and use of M. inermis alkaloids for treating seizures.